 |Job Title: ||Social Worker, Integrated Care Team/DTES|

-The DTES Intensive Case Management Team is an outreach based team working out of the DTES to support the most marginalized and complex clients who have difficulty accessing services.
+The DTES Women's Only Intensive Case Management Team is a new outreach team working out of the DTES to support the most marginalized and complex women who experience very real barriers in accessing services.
+The hours of work will be rotating 1000-1800 M-F & 0930-1730 weekends & Stats.
+Note this is an 8 hr/day program operating 7 days/week/365 days/year.

 In accordance with the Vancouver Coastal Health (VCH) Strategic Framework and True North Goal’s vision for the Downtown Eastside (DTES) Second Generation Strategy, the Social Worker works to address client and family centred care needs supported by an integrated health service team and delivery model.
 Practices in accordance with the British Columbia College of Social Workers.

 - Practices respectively and within VCH policies, guidelines, and clinical practice documents.

 - Works collaboratively to coordinate a plan of care across multiple sites, clinics, and services within an integrated health service delivery model and interdisciplinary care team that includes primary care; mental health and substance use; private General Practitioner (GP) partners; and other Community Care Services.

 - Cares for clients and families who are experiencing health challenges such as, but not limited to, end of life, chronic disease, mental health and substance use and are adversely affected by the social determinants of health to coordinate a plan of care and support transitions between services.